ywangd/midle/README.md

 Evaluate IDL statements and expressions without `EXECUTE`, i.e. virtual machine safe.
 It can be an alternative to `EXECUTE` in many cases.

-MIDLE implements its own parser and evaluates simple IDL statements and expressions without resorting to the power of `EXECUTE`.
+MIDLE implements its own parser and evaluates IDL statements and expressions without resorting to the power of `EXECUTE`.
 It even adds [additional language features](#added-features) such as syntax for HASH and LIST literals, higher level array concatenation, bettering support for chaining function/method calls and subscripts.

 MIDLE is however not without limitations.
 Some limitations are due to the limit of IDL language itself, notably output arguments and object property access (object method calls are OK).
-Others are deliberately set by design to meet the scope of MIDLE, notably program control constructs.
+Others are deliberately set by design to meet the scope of MIDLE, notably procedure/function creation and limited support of program control constructs.
 Please refer to [Missing Features](#missing-features) section for details.

 MIDLE requires IDL 8.0 or up (8.3 is recommended).